Aliens: Zone of Silence

 Starring Sarah Hester (Unfabulous), Peter Gesswein (A Plea for Tenderness), Jed Maheu (The Rambler), and Vince Tula (Four Cities), Aliens: Zone of Silence follows a young woman who goes on a daring search for answers after her brother vanishes from the Mexican desert.
 But when she discovers an extraterrestrial presence, she must risk her life to expose the desert’s otherworldly secret.

-Written by: Fidel Arizmendi, Andy Fowler Directed by: Andy Fowler
+Written by: Fidel Arizmendi, Andy Fowler

 Aliens: Zone of Silence is out today, October 24th, on VOD.

 Sci-Fi & Scary: You’ve got a solid background of visual effects – 300, Tron, San Andreas just to name a few- and now you’re the Director of Visual Effects at Netflix.
 What ultimately persuaded you to step outside the visual effects field and write and direct your own movie?

 Andy Fowler: I’ve been into making films since my teens and won a couple of awards back in the UK for some shorts which fueled my interest and passion.
 However, soon after I found myself carried along by the creativity of commercial and graphic design production in London and cut my teeth there for a bunch of years during its digital genesis in the 80s before settling into VFX.
 First film was Lost in Space back in 1996 and I never got off the train.
 Visual Effects really helped contain my creative demons and it still does!
 However, when I left Disney Feature Production around 2011 I got the itch to make something of my own again.